NithinRoyale/BOGS-tutorial/README.md

 ## Hosted Link

-You can access the hosted version of the website [bogstutorial](https://dvpleywdtpcvjudlgnyyla.on.drv.tw/www.bogsTutorial.blog/).
+You can access the hosted version of the website [BOGS Tutorial Website](https://nithinroyale.github.io/BOGS-tutorial/).

 ## Features